Coronavirus Job Retention Scheme (Furlough Agreement)

 What is the Scheme?

 HMRC will reimburse 80% of furloughed workers usual monthly wage costs, up to a maximum of £2,500 per month, plus the associated employer NIC’s and minimum automatic enrolment contributions on that wage.
-Commission, fees or bonuses are not included and it seems likely – although the guidance does not address this point – that tips and gratuities may also be excluded.
+The normal monthly wage costs include wages, past overtime, fees and compulsory commission payments.
+However, discretionary bonuses (including tips and gratuities) and commission and non cash payments are not included.

 Can employers top up wages?

-If there is a clause in the contract which allows employees to be laid off without pay then the payments made under the furlough scheme will be in addition to the employee’s contractual entitlement and there will be no obligation to pay the full amount.
+If there is a clause in the contract which allows employees to be laid off without pay then the payments made under the Scheme will be in addition to the employee’s contractual entitlement and there will be no obligation to pay the full amount.

 What is the amount paid and how is this calculated?

 The amount payable will be based on the employee’s normal gross salary (as employees will still have tax and national insurance deducted from income) as well as employer pension contributions and national insurance contributions, on or before 19 March 2020.

 For employees with a regular salary, the 80% will be calculated from the monthly salary in the last full pay reference period before 19 March 2020.